 Podiatrists are university educated health professionals who must undertake degrees including clinical training over 4 years.

-Podiatry services may be covered by Health Care rebates, GP care plans and DVA, depending on patient circumstances.
-Our podiatrists are also registered to provide services under the NDIS scheme.
+Podiatry care services may be covered by valid medicare card, Health Care rebates, GP care plans and DVA, depending on patient circumstances.

 Conditions treated by Podiatrists

 Podiatrists provide diagnosis and treatment of many conditions and ailments of the feet and lower limbs, including: